 - Make sure the monitor power button is turned on. - Make sure the computer is turned on.

-The monitor's power indicator light won't turn green unless your computer is on.

-Make sure an energy saver program isn't active on the computer.

-The monitor's indicator light is amber when an energy saver program is on.
+The monitor's power indicator light won't turn green unless your computer is on. - Make sure an energy saver program isn't active on the computer.
+For the 20-inch monitor (19-inch VIS), the monitor's indicator light is amber when an energy saver program is on.
 Also, it may take some time to wake up your computer after you use an energy saver.

-• Make sure the power cord is plugged in properly.

-If the monitor power cord is plugged into your computer, make sure your computer is on and the cord is firmly plugged in.

-If the monitor power cord is plugged into a grounded wall outlet, make sure the cord is firmly plugged in.
+For the 17-inch monitor (16.1-inch VIS), the monitor's indicator light is off in energy-saving mode. - Make sure the power cord is plugged in properly.
+If the monitor power cord is plugged into your computer, make sure your computer is on and the cord is firmly plugged in. - If the monitor power cord is plugged into a grounded wall outlet, make sure the cord is firmly plugged in.
 Check to see whether power to the outlet has been interrupted.
 You can test the outlet by plugging in something that you know works-like a desk lamp or radio.
-If the test appliance works, but the monitor doesn't, contact an Apple-authorized dealer or service provider.

-- Make sure the monitor cable is connected to your computer properly. - Make sure the thumbscrews on the monitor cable are tightened securely.
+If the test appliance works, but the monitor doesn't, contact an Apple-authorized dealer or service provider. - Make sure the monitor cable is connected to your computer properly. - Make sure the thumbscrews on the monitor cable are tightened securely.